suil/persevere/coding/dynamic-programming/README.md

 **Variations**

-- complete knapsack：number of items is unlimited
+- unbounded knapsack：number of items is unlimited

 - multiple knapsack: number of items is limited